 Treatment for Boxwood Blight

 There is no cure for boxwood blight.
 Ideally the diseased boxwood should be removed or drastically cut back.
 Thoroughly cleanup all boxwood leaf litter, as the fungi can live in the dead leaves for a couple of years.
-Removal of Pachyandra and Sarcococca from the immediate area is also advised as they can also harbour the fungi.
-If you have other boxwood on the property it is advisable to treat them regularly with a fungicide to help prevent infection.
+Removal of Pachysandra and Sarcococca from the immediate area is also advised as they can also harbour the fungi.
+If you have other boxwood on the property, it is advisable to treat them regularly with a fungicide to help prevent infection.
 It is further advised to change up this fungicide regularly to prevent the fungi from growing resistant to it.

 Other helpful strategies include the use of drip irrigation rather than overhead watering and locating your boxwood in full sun rather than shade.
-The application of a mulch can help to prevent spores in the soil from splashing up on the plant.
+The application of a mulch helps to prevent spores in the soil from splashing up on the plant.
 Ensure your boxwood have adequate air circulation around them so that the leaves dry quickly.
 When introducing new boxwood to the landscape carefully examine them for any signs of the disease to avoid introducing the disease to existing boxwood.
 What to look for are whitish masses of spores on the underside of blighted leaves, often found near the base in container and field grown boxwood (Daughtrey M., & Gilrein D., & Vescera M. (n.d.)).

 Sanitation plays a critical part in both the prevention and spread of boxwood blight.
 Try to avoid touching boxwood plants except to perform necessary maintenance.
-After handling boxwood disinfect tools and gloves, (along with anything else that may have come in contact with the boxwood, such as hoses and wheel barrel) in either a solution of 1 part bleach to 9 parts water or 8oz. liquid Lysol multi purpose cleaner per gallon of water.
+After handling boxwood disinfect tools and gloves, (along with anything else that may have come in contact with the boxwood, such as hoses and wheel barrel) in either a solution of 1 part bleach to 9 parts water or 8oz. liquid Lysol multipurpose cleaner per gallon of water.
 Alternately you can use Lysol aerosol spray or rubbing alcohol to disinfect tools, spray on and allow it to air dry.
 It is further advised to wash your clothing and to clean and disinfect the soles of your shoes.

 Volutella Blight Symptoms and Causes

 Volutella Blight is a less aggressive fungal disease caused by the fungi Pseudonectria buxi formerly called Volutella buxi.
 In contrast to Boxwood blight an injury is required in order for the fungi to gain entry into the plant.
 Environmental stressors like drought, winter injury, leaf miner, vole or rabbit damage, are often precursors for Volutella blight.
-Also in contrast to Boxwood Blight typically Volutella Blight affects select branches, the dieback is much slower and the dead leaves tend to stay on the plant for months, rather than dropping.
+Also in contrast to Boxwood Blight typically Volutella Blight affects select branches, the dieback is much slower, and the dead leaves tend to stay on the plant for months, rather than dropping.

-To identify the fungi examine the under side of the leaves with a magnifying glass.
+To identify the fungi, examine the underside of the leaves with a magnifying glass.
 The fungi appear as peach coloured cushions.
 The ideal temperature for its growth is 20 to 25 degrees Celsius (Shi F.A., & Hsiang T. July 31, 2012).
 Moist humid conditions favour its growth.

 A little trick I use to test if the fungal spores are present is to take some samples of the boxwood and place them in a zip lock bag with a moistened paper towel.
 Keep the bag at room temperature for several days, then examine it with a magnifying glass.
-If the fungi is present you will be able to see peachy coloured fungal growth on the backside of the leaves.
-In reality the fungi only require 18 hours to begin sporulating but when these spore structures are young they closely resemble those of Calonectria blight (white hair like structures).
+If the fungi is present, you will be able to see peachy coloured fungal growth on the backside of the leaves.
+In reality the fungi only require 18 hours to begin sporulating but when these spore structures are young, they closely resemble those of Calonectria blight (white hair like structures).